If you're serious about improving your golf game, you need to know how far you hit the ball.

 Improved screen on this impressive device

-If you’ve been around golf for any decent length of time, you will have heard of Bushnell.
-They are considered to be the number 1 manufacturer when it comes to distance measuring devices, and the Bushnell Phantom 2 Handheld GPS proves why they keep coming out on top.
+If you’ve been around golf for any decent length of time, you know Bushnell.
+They are considered to be the number 1 manufacturer when it comes to distance measuring devices in golf, and the Bushnell Phantom 2 Handheld GPS is another device that proves their effectiveness time and again.

 The Phantom 2 is a neat little package and is easy to use for golfers of all skill levels.
 This version has 40% bigger text on the screen than the previous model making it easy to read, and with 38,000 courses preloaded, it’s ready to go right out of the box.

-One of my favourite things about this device is the high powered magnet which lets you stick it to your bag or buggy - you just need to remember to take it off and take it home with you after the round!
+One of my favorite things about this device is the high powered magnet which lets you stick it to your bag or buggy - you just need to remember to take it off and take it home with you after the round!

 Far and away the best golf GPS watch on the market today

 This is AMAZING.
 The watch detects when you hit a shot and you then quickly note which club you used by telling the watch after it prompts you.
 After your round, you will see every shot you played in perfect detail on the app after you sync up with your phone and watch.
 This is such a useful tool to see your club distances and also to see where you can improve specific parts of your game.
 It tracks fairways missed and which side, greens missed and putts.